JasonGrace2282/Music-Ascension/README.md

 <h1>Troubleshooting</h1>
 <ul><li>If the program could not access the location of an image, you might need to go into your IDE's run configuration and add the folder "<b style="font-family:Consolas">code</b>" to the end of it.
 Alternatively, if your IDE has a terminal (like VSCode for example), all you need to do is go into the terminal and type "<b style="font-family:Consolas"><a style="color:orange">cd code</a>"</li>
 <li>If the buttons are not working, do not worry!
-You should just spam click the button until it works</li></ul>
+You should just spam click the button until it works</li>
+<li>After running the program, if the pygame window is larger than your computer/monitors screen size, you will need to adjust your screen scale and layout.
+On windows the process is as follows: Go to your settings.
+Click Display and scroll down to Scale and Layout.
+The first option in scale and layout is a percentage (The title is "Change the size of text, apps, and other items).
+If the pygame window is larger than your screen, you will typically need to adjust that percentage to about 100%.
+However, adjust this percentage until the pygame window fits in your screen.</li></ul>

 <h1> Tools and libraries used</h1>
 <ul><li>Python 3.10</li>